WHERE SENSTAR CONSTRAINS

 Windows-server VMS

-Symphony is on-prem Windows-server architecture inherited from Aimetis - per-device licensing, optional multi-server / HA on the Enterprise edition.
-No cloud-native SaaS offering at parity with Verkada, Eagle Eye or Genetec SaaS.
+Symphony is on-prem Windows-server architecture inherited from Aimetis - per-device licensing, optional multi-server / high-availability on the Enterprise edition.
+No cloud-native SaaS offering at parity with Verkada, Eagle Eye / Brivo or Genetec SaaS.

 Specialist reseller channel

-Sold through perimeter-detection specialists rather than the broad security-integrator channel.
-Mid-market commercial integrators rarely lead with Senstar.
+Sold through perimeter-detection specialists rather than the broad security-installer channel.
+Mid-market commercial installers rarely lead with Senstar.

 Symphony has no dedicated edge-gateway in the product - ringfencing the Windows VMS and cameras from the Internet falls to the site network team as operations work, not architecture.
 TetherX bakes the outbound-only TetherBox tunnel into every deployment.